 Adequacy and reliability are expected to remain satisfactory with an acceptable planning reserve margin forecast through 2020.
 This assumes that retirements associated with the implementation of various EPA air and water quality rules do not force dramatic fossil fuel plant closings in Wisconsin or elsewhere.
-Data in this SEA show that planning reserves are expected to be at least 15.8 percent for the 2014-2020 time period, but other factors subsequent to the initial data presented here may change the margin.
+Data in this SEA show that planning reserves are expected to be at least 13.7 percent for the 2014-2020 time period, but other factors subsequent to the initial data presented here may change the margin.
 It should be noted that this forecast is predicated on load serving entities entering into additional contracts and/or generation of 200-600 MW beginning in 2016 and extending into 2019 for some, but not all, of the Wisconsin utilities.

-The Commission currently requires that each electricity provider match loss of load expectation reliability criteria, as well as the planning reserve measurement process under Module E-1 of MISO's transmission tariff, for the year ahead.
-For years 2-7 in this SEA period, 2016-2020, electricity providers are required to plan for a 14.5 percent planning reserve margin.
+The Commission currently requires that each electricity provider match loss of load expectation reliability criteria, as well as the planning reserve measurement process under Module E-1 of MISO's transmission tariff, for the year ahead (14.8-15 percent for 2014-2016).
 Planning reserve margins in later years are often finalized through capacity purchases made a short time ahead of any shortfall.
-Planning reserve data filed in this SEA actually show that Wisconsin in the near term is experiencing a surplus, with expected planning reserve margins exceeding 19 percent.
+Planning reserve data filed in this SEA actually show that Wisconsin in the near term is experiencing a surplus, with expected planning reserve margins exceeding 17 percent.
 The generally high reserve margins can be linked to a strong construction program from 2000 to 2010, effective energy efficiency and conservation programs, and moderate demand growth.